 In this chapter, we discuss the most mentioned care and support issues in relation to older people in Wales.
-This largely relates to people aged 65 and over, although some areas considered people aged 50 and over.
-The implications of these findings can be relevant to those aged 50 and over, particularly around early and intervention and prevention opportunities.
+This largely relates to people aged 65 and over, although some areas considered the needs of people aged 50 and over.
+The findings in this chapter may be relevant to those aged 50 and over, particularly around early and intervention and prevention opportunities.